lucyfarnik/standwithukrainebristol/README.md

 It includes videos from previous protests in Bristol, along with a timeline of events using the excellent [Vertical Timeline component by Stéphane Monnot](https://github.com/stephane-monnot/react-vertical-timeline).

+## Licence
+Despite being publicly visible, all content of this repository is private intellectual property and cannot be re-used without my explicit written permission.

+If you want to use some of this code to create your own website for your cause, you MUST get in touch with me (lucyfarnik@gmail.com) and get explicit written permission first.
+This is to ensure my software isn't being used to promote what I consider to be harmful views, such as conversion therapy or abortion bans.

+That said, if your cause can be reasonably supported by a sensible left-wing activist, I will almost certainly give you permission to use my code to promote it.